About Biomedical Equipment Technology

 How much does a Massage Therapist make?

 Certified Massage Therapists perform therapeutic massages of soft tissues and joints.
 May assist in the assessment of range of motion and muscle strength, or propose client therapy plans.
-According to the Bureau of Labor Statistics Massage Therapists make a median annual salary of $44,950.
+According to the Bureau of Labor Statistics massage therapists make a mean salary of $45,880 a year.

 About Medical Assisting